shrey141102/PythonProjects/README.md

 Try to guess all the states in the U.S. with an interactive map using the built-in turtle module in Python.

 ## Intermediate Level Projects

+### ChatApp
+A live chat application to help you familiarise yourself with sockets and routes.

 ### Coffee Machine Simulator
 Simulate a coffee machine with customizable drink options.
 Perfect for practicing object-oriented programming and user interfaces.